gbmhunter/blog/content/pcb-design/_index.md

 ## Undesired Antennas

 Any PCB antenna that isn't for radio transmission or stress relief is probably a **bad** thing.
-These are cause by tracks end in the middle of nowwhere, and are often created un-intentionally when routing the PCB.
+These are cause by tracks end in the middle of nowhere, and are often created un-intentionally when routing the PCB.

 ## Heatsinking